Osteoporosis Assessment Center

 A Comprehensive Center for the Diagnosis and Treatment of Osteoporosis and other Metabolic Bone Diseases

 Since 1984, OAC has provided state-of-the-art Dual Energy X-ray Absorptiometry (DEXA) bone density testing.
-We have centers at each of our five locations.
+We have centers at each of our six locations.
 Our centers specialize in the diagnosis, prevention and treatment of osteoporosis and other metabolic bone diseases in both women and men.
 We were the first to offer DEXA testing in the Washington, D.C. metropolitan area.
 We continue to offer DEXA scans by certified technologists and complete DEXA interpretation and reports by certified physician Clinical Densitometrists.

 Osteoporosis is a disease characterized by bone loss and diminished bone strength resulting in an increase in the risk of fractures.
 Many factors determine who will develop osteoporosis.
 The more factors present, the greater your chances are of having or developing the disease.
 As you review the list of risk factors below, remember that early detection and treatment greatly minimize the effects of osteoporosis.
 It is a preventable, treatable disease.